nidhiy2397-spec/linux-cloud-projects/README.md

 ## 👩‍💻 About Me

-I am a Diploma graduate in Cloud Computing with hands-on experience in Linux, AWS, and Shell Scripting.
-I build real-world cloud projects to prepare for Cloud Support and DevOps Engineer roles.
+I am a Diploma graduate in Cloud Computing with hands-on experience in Linux and AWS.
+I have worked on practical projects involving EC2, S3, IAM, Load Balancer, Auto Scaling, and Shell Scripting.
+I am focused on strengthening my cloud and system administration skills through real-world practice.

 ## Projects